PrakritiMitra/PrakritiMitra/README.md

 ## 🧪 Test Accounts

+You can create a new account or login using any of these dummy accounts.

 | **Role**  | **Email**                                                   | **Password** |
 | --------- | ----------------------------------------------------------- | ------------ |
 | Organizer | [rohansharma@gmail.com](mailto:rohansharma@gmail.com)       | Admin@123    |